 The E-1 visa is for people engaged in "substantial trade" between the United States and Canada.
 And by substantial, they mean it.
 This is not about selling a few things on eBay to American buyers.
 You need to show a pattern of ongoing, significant trade between the two countries.

 What counts as trade?
 Goods, services, technology, banking, insurance, transportation.
 It is pretty broad.
 But the key word is "substantial."
 You need volume and frequency, not just one big deal.
+You need to show a continuous flow of sizable trade items involving numerous transactions over time.

 E-2: The Treaty Investor Visa